meri-imperiumi/handbook/docs/systems/electrics.md

 **Note: The maximum wind speed for deploying the FLINsail is 18kt**

+The [Energy Predictor](http://lille-oe-pi.local/@meri-imperiumi/signalk-energy-predictor) app can provide stowing or deployment recommendations based on the forecast and current location's wind protection factor.

 ### Hydrogenerator

 The vessel has a [SailingGen Hydrogenerator](https://sailnsea.1a-shops.eu) mounted in the stern bracket.
 This can be used to produce power when sailing faster than 4kt.
 At around 5kt of speed through water it covers the boat's basic power consumption.